Donald Trump ‘Banned’ Talk Of Richard Nixon In White House, Report Says

 According to the publication, Trump recently had an “expletive-laden conversation” with an adviser in which he said to never mention Nixon again.
 In another discussion, the head of state reportedly said he wouldn’t be able to rely on Vice President Mike Pence to pardon him — as Gerald Ford did for Nixon after the former president’s resignation amid the Watergate scandal.

 Trump has been compared to Nixon on more than one occasion.
-Before Trump faced pressure to resign for the storming of the Capitol, he was threatened with impeachment for his phone call with Georgia’s Secretary of State Brad Raffensperge.
+Before Trump faced pressure to resign for the storming of the Capitol, he was threatened with impeachment for his phone call with Georgia’s Secretary of State Brad Raffensperger.
 As reported by People, Pulitzer Prize-winning journalist Carl Bernstein, who worked the Watergate scandal, claimed that the commander-in-chief’s call was not comparable to Nixon’s scandal.

 “This is something far worse than Watergate.
 We have both a criminal president of the United States in Donald Trump, and a subversive president of the United States at the same time in this one person.”